openhab/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 # UpnpControl Binding

-This binding acts as a universal UPnP control point to control UPnP AV media servers and media renderers as defined by the [UPnP Forum](https://openconnectivity.org/developer/specifications/upnp-resources/upnp/).
+This binding acts as a UPnP control point to control UPnP AV media servers and media renderers as defined by the [UPnP Forum](https://openconnectivity.org/developer/specifications/upnp-resources/upnp/).
-It discovers UPnP media servers and renderers in the network.
+It discovers UPnP media servers and renderers in the local network.
 UPnP AV media servers generally allow selecting content from a content directory.
 UPnP AV media renderers take care of playback of the content.